noisiver/codebase/Bash/AzerothCore/README.md

 - Start and shut down the compiled binaries.

 It's possible to add modules on top of what is supported by this script but you'll have to manage config and database files yourself.
 The script disabled the autoupdater and won't handle files it doesn't know to look for.

+To automate the process of copying custom dbc files they need to be placed in a folder called `dbc` in the same folder as the script.
+The same is true for custom sql files except they need be placed in `sql/auth`, `sql/characters` or `sql/world` depending on the database they should be executed on.
+The folders will be created by the script when using related parameters.

 # Supported distributions
 The script supports Ubuntu 22.04 and Debian 12.